-Victims’ names, other data on court website alarm advocates
+AP NewsBreak: Victim info on state website alarms advocates

 In a statement Friday, state officials said Alabama’s court clerks are not responsible for “identifying information” or reviewing every document for sensitive information.

+Records from a 2013 case not only name the victim, but include the bill for her treatment at an eastern Alabama medical center.

+“All that is supposed to be off-limits,” Grantham said.
+For rape victims, the only security they have is that offenders don’t know where they are, she said.

-The problem came to light after an identity theft case involving Social Security numbers on the site.
+The privacy concerns came to light because of an identity theft case involving two people accused of using the website to get Social Security numbers of people involved in court cases.

+An Alabama law says addresses, phone numbers and “other related information” about victims contained in court files are not public records.
+A link to the law is posted in a list of crime victims’ rights on the Attorney General’s official website.

+The law also says the clerk or other “custodian” of court records won’t be held responsible for identifying information that’s included on any document filed in the clerk’s office, the Alabama Administrative Office of Courts said in a Friday statement to The Associated Press.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.